 If you look at all the advice on the Internet regarding the use of technology in the classroom, it counsels to utilize the technology to enable your educational goals.
 After all, technology is a tool.
 A piece of chalk is a technology.
 So is a slate.
 Technologies facilitate the learning process.
 And that was some great advice.
 The key word there is “was.”
 Process should drive technology…but as technology becomes more ubiquitous, the trend is now moving toward allowing technology to drive your processes…and that’s moving toward some dangerous territory.

-Today, technology will drive your processes whether you like it or not.
+In some respects, technology will drive your processes.
 Want to provide the parents of your school district with an online registration platform?
 You have a choice – a product from a vendor that will put your process online, or a custom tool that will do precisely what it’s designed to do.
 The first is very affordable, while there’s a good chance that the second will have an incredibly higher price tag because there’s always a higher cost with customization.

 So what to do?
 Most school administrators will say, “Let’s go with the one that has a lower price tag” simply because they’re looking at the bottom line.
 If you agree, there’s a good chance that your newly acquired technology will drive your process.
 The custom-designed option will allow you to “technologize” your process in the way you want it to be done.
-But there’s a problem.
-Time, and the rate of technological change we’re currently experiencing, which will only increase as we move forward.
+Unfortunately, the rate of technological change we’re currently experiencing will only increase as time advances.

 If you choose the custom-designed solution, there’s a good chance that a couple of years down the road, you’re going to want the technology to do something else, like churn out permission forms that parents can complete online…and that may require more customization…or a completely redesigned solution…especially if your current solution was specifically designed for registration.
 Or, you’re going to want that registration form to interface with your student management system, which is was designed to do…until your school or school district decides to change student management systems.

 This is not endemic to the education space.
 Business is actually suffering with the same experience.
 A company will have two different programs, one for its supply chain, and one for its accounting software, for instance, and then will want the two programs to synchronously communicate with one another.
 The company will then engage a third-party integration company to build the bridge between the two products.
 The business thinks that this new partner will be able to snap their fingers, and a solution will be created instantly, when in reality, flawless technology integration is one of the most difficult things to do.
 Why?
-Because every integration is a custom-designed solution.
+Because every integration between independently designed solutions is a custom-designed solution itself.

 The problem is that we’ve become so accustomed to instant gratification that it’s now an expectation.
 While technology has made leaps and bounds in its abilities in the past decade, and will do some even more amazing things in the next few years, the driver is going to be having employees who know how to code in order to create the solutions that customers will want – and will pay for.

 If you’re incorporating STEM/STEAM/STREAM curriculum at your school, and trying to balance it with Common Core standards, realize that you’re going to need to add coding classes to your curriculum.
 Plan for it now, so it can be a part of your curriculum for the 19-20 school year…and will be a distinctive differentiator for your school, especially if other STEM programs in school are still only offering robotics.